Emanuel Navarrete: Navarrete vs. Díaz

-Navarrate was booked to make his first WBO featherweight title defense against the one-time WBO junior lightweight title challenger Christopher Díaz.
-The fight was scheduled as the main event of an ESPN card that took place on April 24, 2021, at the Silver Spurs Arena in Kissimmee, Florida.
-Just as in all of his previous title defenses, Navarrete was seen as the favorite to retain, with most odds-makers having him as a -900 favorite.
-In front of a crowd of 3,262 people, Navarrete won the fight by a late twelfth-round technical knockout.
-He managed to knock Díaz a total of four times throughout the bout, with the final knockdown prompting both his corner-men and the referee to stop the fight.
-Navarrete landed 257 to Díaz's 183 total punches, with 241 of those being power punches.
+Navarrete was booked to make his first WBO featherweight title defense against the one-time WBO junior lightweight title challenger Christopher Díaz (26-2, 16 KOs).
+The fight was scheduled as the main event of an ESPN card that took place on 24 April 2021, at the Silver Spurs Arena in Kissimmee, Florida.
+Just as in all of his previous title defenses, Navarrete was seen as the favorite to retain, with most odds-makers having him as a –900 favorite.
+Díaz entered the fight with confidence in his ability to win.
+He analysed Navarrete's style in the ring and believed he could create an upset.
+With three weeks to go, Top Rank announced tickets had sold out.
+The event was limited to approximately one-third of its total capacity because of social distancing guidelines, which permitted over 3,000 attendees to be present.
+Navarrete weighed 126 pounds prior to his first title defense, having adjusted from an initial weight that slightly exceeded the limit.
+Díaz recorded a weight of 125.8 pounds.